 Running a small business means that the effectiveness of your web presence is more important than ever.

-We live in an increasingly digital age that relies more on tech as opposed to actual store fronts.
+We live in an increasingly digital age that relies more on tech as opposed to actual storefronts.

 Very few businesses can make it without a solid digital store front.
 How your customers and visitors view you can have a massive impact on whether or not you eventually make the sales you need.

 When we talk about “conversions,” we’re referring to a desirable action that someone takes on your website.
 Whether that means someone signs up for your email list or someone purchases one of your products is up to you.
-Increasing your conversions relies on many factors and it’s handy to know what they are.
+Increasing your conversion rate relies on many factors and it’s handy to know what they are.

 Firstly, it’s important to remember that creating a web page isn’t a quick, easy process—especially if you want to strike the correct tone and attract your desired audience to your site.
 No matter how good you think your sales tactics are, there are always ways in which you can improve.

-What affects conversions?
+What affects conversion rate?

 Look at your site objectively and ask if the customer can find what they want quickly and easily.
 Do they have to read an awful lot of meaningless content before they get to the “meat” of your product?
 If so, it might be time to revise your content.
 Is what you’re offering to your customer worth their time and money?
 If not, go back to the drawing board and look at your site from the ground up.

 Which parts of your site offer no value?
 Will those pages ultimately take the potential customer away from you website and encourage them to look elsewhere?
 A good term to remember whenever you’re offering a product or service on a website: KISS (Keep it simple, stupid).

 1. Who is your target audience and who do you want your product to lure in?
 Once you’ve determined your target audience, make sure your landing page and any subsequent information on there is geared towards them and only them.
 Not doing this can actually account for a surprisingly large amount of revenue lost.